Skip to main content

 • “The soundtrack and atmosphere are great too — nothing feels forced, everything just clicks.”

 • “The audio scape is wonky and undercooked with a very limited background music which most of the time isn't even playing.
-Combat music in the combat room only plays when near an enemy and cuts out when not near one, then restarts from the beginning when you get close again, amounting to the music rarely playing for more than 20 or 30 seconds.
-Even the first boss fight post-scene contains a singular 5-second track that just plays over and over, cutting out for static shots and starting again when it shows the enemy or a gun shoots.
-It just feels like it was all done in one afternoon.”
+Combat music only plays when near an enemy and cuts out when not near one, then restarts from the start when you get close again, amounting to the music rarely playing for more than 20 or 30 seconds.
+Even the first boss fight post-scene contains a singular 5 second track that just plays over and over, cutting out for static shots and restarting when it shows the enemy's animations or gunfire.
+It feels like it was all done in one afternoon.”

 • “Why are the enemies so non-aggressive that you'll often get the combat music cutting out while only halfway done clearing a combat encounter?”

-• “The music is probably the only area in the game that I can say could use a bit more substance, but even then it's perfectly fitting.
-I'll take music that makes me feel like it could have been more solid and stylistically fitting than a lot of it being subpar.”
+• “The music is probably the only area in the game that could use a bit more substance.
+Even then, it's perfectly fitting but makes me feel like it could have been more.
+I still take music that feels stylistically fitting but leaves something to be desired rather than it sucking.”

 • optimization